shybovycha/paidy-interview/forex-mtl/README.md

 I've implemented a stub API in Ruby to not hit the real 1Forge API.
 This way I can control the responses and the server status to check the application behaviour in those scenarios.

+### Testing

+I was considering testing with `Discipline`, but failed terribly.
+Hence I've decided to stay close to MTL, but test with conventional Scala tools.
+This led to few test scenarios for core pieces of application (the ones which make sense to test, not the 3rd party libraries) - `SelfRefreshingCache`, `OneForgeLiveClient` and the more integration-ish test for `OneForgeLiveService` (combining the above two).

+Since `SelfRefreshingCache` originally had everything in it (check the commits history for reference, if you are keen), it was hard to come up with a sane approach to testing it.
+Hence I've pulled out as much stuff as possible and parametrized whatever made sense.
+That's where the APIs in the form they are now come from.

+Decoupling the timer _trigger_ and cache _refreshing routine_, for instance, allowed me to stub / mock those behaviours and thus test the cache itself, not the `Timer` from cats.

+One more important note is: previously, since all the timer logic was stuffed into the `SelfRefreshingCache` itself, every time I was running tests, my whole SBT console would go stuck and laptop would start taking off.
+It was most likely caused by the fact that I've used a separate thread to start cache refreshing routine (specifically important for tests), and it never stopped (even when tests were done).

+In my desperate try to prevent that, I've used `unsafeRunTimed(10.seconds)` so that routines would stop themselves.
+It caused my assertions look funny (`subjectIO.unsafeRunTimed(10.seconds) should be (Some(Some(x)))` or even `should be (Some(None))`) but it worked.
+Since I've extracted that routine to a parameter, the need for this suddenly disappeared - I was just mocking the thing with immediate evaluation.

 ## What could be done differently

 ### Error handling